 How to Use Baking Soda to Kill Fleas

-There are a variety of ways in which you can use baking soda to kill of any fleas in the home, you are able to treat carpets, soft furnishing and furniture as well as treating your pet.
+There are a variety of ways in which you can use baking soda to kill any fleas in the home; you can treat carpets, soft furnishing, and furniture as well as treat your pet.

-- Take a shaker and mix salt and baking powder together then sprinkle this mixture evenly over the entire area you wish you treat, for example your carpet.
+- Take a shaker and mix salt and baking powder, then sprinkle this mixture evenly over the entire area you wish you treat, for example, your carpet.

-- The treatment should be left for a good period of time, at least overnight in order to allow it to do its work.
-Once you are ready, you can then remove the baking soda and salt mixture by vacuuming the area as thoroughly as you can.
+- The treatment should be left for a good time, at least overnight, to allow it to do its work.
+Once you are ready, you can remove the baking soda and salt mixture by vacuuming the area as thoroughly as you can.

-- It is important to discard the contents of the vacuum outside of the home to prevent a further infestation from occurring – use flea foggers.
-It is also wise to clean your vacuum cleaner after doing this to ensure that no fleas or eggs remain inside.
+- It is important to discard the vacuum contents outside of the home to prevent the further infestation from occurring – use flea foggers.
+It is also wise to clean your vacuum cleaner after ensuring that no fleas or eggs remain inside.

 The treatment should be repeated a few days later as a precautionary measure to ensure that any flea eggs left behind are effectively dealt with.
 You can repeat the process a third time if you deem this to be necessary.

-Method for killing fleas on your pet with baking soda.
-Whilst there is some advice suggesting that you can use baking soda on your pet to remove fleas, it is a much more sensible idea to use diatomaceous earth on the animal itself.
-This is tried and tested method of killing fleas on your pet.
+This is a method for killing fleas on your pet with baking soda.
+While there is some advice suggesting that you can use baking soda on your pet to remove fleas, it is a much more sensible idea to use diatomaceous earth on the animal itself.
+This is a tried and tested method of killing fleas on your pet.

-One of these ways is through the use of a baking soda and salt mixture which is very effective at targeting fleas within carpets and furnishings.
+One of these ways is using a baking soda and salt mixture, which is very effective at targeting fleas within carpets and furnishings.